Overview

 forth the standards of conduct expected of its Supervised Persons.
 VWA’s Code of Ethics contains written

-policies reasonably designed to prevent certain unlawful practices such as the use of material non- public
+policies reasonably designed to prevent certain unlawful practices such as the use of material non-public

-of clients in order to take advantage of pending orders.
+order to take advantage of pending orders.

 The Code of Ethics also requires certain of VWA’s personnel to report their personal securities holdings